 Travel Through Time and the Stories of America’s Heartland

-Experience the world of Wisconsin’s early immigrants at Old World Wisconsin this spring.
+Experience the world of Wisconsin’s early immigrants at Old World Wisconsin.
 Step into the daily lives of the people who called this world home as you help with chores and cooking, try your hand at crafts and trades, and play – yes, even the grown-ups!
 Lend a hand in the blacksmith shop, say hi to the farm animals, look at veggies in the gardens, dye and spin wool, knead bread, collect chicken eggs, try on wooden shoes, ride high-wheel tricycles, and sample tasty beer in the Brewhouse.
 This is where history comes alive!

 Kids Out and About at Old World Wisconsin